anttihirvonen/moonlander/README.md

 ```

-If you want to run Moonlander without a music track, replace line `moonlander = Moonlander.initWithSoundTrack(this, "filename.mp3", 120, 4);` with `moonlander = new Moonlander(this, new TimeController(4));`, where the integer parameter to `TimeController` is rows per second.
+If you want to run Moonlander without a music track, replace line `moonlander = Moonlander.initWithSoundTrack(this, "filename.mp3", 120, 4);` with `moonlander = new Moonlander(this, new TimeController(4));`, where the integer parameter passed to `TimeController` means "rows per second".

 ## API